Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: Abstract

 \section{Abstract}

 In multirotor systems, guaranteeing safety while considering unknown disturbances is essential for robust trajectory planning.
-Computing the forward reachable set (FRS), the set of all possible states with bounded disturbances, can be a viable solution to find robust and collision-free trajectories.
+The Forward reachable set (FRS), the set of feasible states subject to bounded disturbances, can be utilized to identify robust and collision-free trajectories by checking the intersections with obstacles.
 However, in many cases, the FRS is not calculated in real time and is too conservative to be used in actual applications.
-In this paper, we mitigate these problems by applying a nonlinear disturbance observer (NDOB) and an adaptive controller to the multirotor system.
-We formulate the FRS of the closed-loop system combined with the adaptive controller in augmented state space by exploiting the Hamilton-Jacobi reachability analysis and then present the ellipsoidal approximation in a closed-form expression to compute the small FRS in real time.
-Moreover, tighter disturbance bounds in the prediction horizon are inferred from the NDOB so that a much smaller FRS can be generated.
-Numerical examples validate the computational efficiency and the smaller scale of the proposed FRS compared to the baseline.
+In this paper, we address these issues by introducing a nonlinear disturbance observer (NDOB) and an adaptive controller to the multirotor system.
+We express the FRS of the closed-loop multirotor system with an adaptive controller in augmented state space using Hamilton-Jacobi reachability analysis.
+Then, we derive a closed-form expression that over-approximates the FRS as an ellipsoid, allowing for real-time computation.
+By compensating for disturbances with the adaptive controller, our over-approximated FRS can be smaller than other ellipsoidal over-approximations.
+Numerical examples validate the computational efficiency and the smaller scale of our proposed FRS.